skoly1/skoly-auth/packages/cli/README.md

 # create-skoly-auth

-A CLI tool to quickly set up authentication in your Node.js applications using Skoly Auth.
+A CLI tool to quickly set up authentication in your Node.js applications using @skoly/auth-core.

 ## Installation